GenericProgrammer1234/Noml/README.md

 ### `windows()`
 - Access: Press "w" while in the main menu.
-- Description: Displays a list of open windows, allowing you to switch between them.
+- Description: Displays a list of open windows.
+You can not switch through them.
 - Usage:
   - Press "q" to exit the window manager and return to the main menu.